dan-fritchman/Thesis/content.md

 ### The "Design Manager", or Boss-Agent

 The designer-agent has a single objective: create the best circuit it can for a given goal. _Selecting_ these goals is outside her purview, and is the primary task of the "boss-agent".
 In our human-designer analogy the boss-agent serves as the "design manager", determining towards which goals designer-time should be dedicated, subject to a number of goals and constraints.
-(As of this writing it remains undecided whether this "boss" will in fact become an RL agent; we refer to her as the "boss agent" nonetheless.)

 The relationship between the boss-agent and designer-agent occurs in fixed-length design-attempts, or in RL terms, episodes.
 The boss-agent provides the designer-agent's goal and initial environment, potentially including a suggested circuit, e.g. from similar goals or similar constraints.
 This often, but not necessarily, is set identical to the state of the art circuit for the goal.
 The boss-agent then allows the designer a fixed number of actions to improve upon this circuit, then records the final design, its simulated results and figure of merit.
 These fixed-length "design sprints" pattern a human design environment.
 Where the human design-manager might assign "produce the best circuit you can in a month", the design-manager-agent assigns "produce the best circuit you can in N actions".